charleskoffler/clprolf/README.md

 # Clprolf – Clear Programming Language & Framework

+Clprolf is a tool designed to simplify the writing and maintenance of applications.
+It adds a conceptual layer on top of object-oriented programming to help developers with object usage, algorithm design, and design principles (including design patterns).

+Clprolf can be used in two forms:

+   As an annotation-based framework for Java, C#, or PHP 8+

+   Or as a language built on top of Java, compiling to pure Java code

+It aims to preserve performance, or lose very little, and may interest developers and software architects who want to expand their programming toolbox.

+Clprolf requires a taste for agent-oriented programming, the actor model, and domain-driven design (DDD).

 > **Turn a class’s responsibility into a keyword.**
 > Build simulations and complex systems that *explain themselves.*